caryoscelus/caryoscelus.github.io/projects/index.md

 ## Visual Novels

-* ???? (most active development - nanoreno 2015 project)
+* lost sheep (most active development - used to be nanoreno 2015 project)
 * [Playground: the Game of Scissors][playground] (active development)
 * [The Day After][day-after] (not active, but not cancelled either; perhaps it will be rewritten nearly from scratch when i finally get back to it)